EasyRPG/Tools/xyz-thumbnailer/windows/README.md

 ## Installation

-Enter folder `bin\Release\x86` (32bit) or `bin\Release\amd64` (64bit)
-and open a elevated command prompt (admin).

-    $ regsvr32 EasyRpgXyzShellExtThumbnailHandler.dll
+Run `install.cmd` in the `bin` directory.

-Important: Don't delete the file, this will break the shell handler!
+Important: Don't delete the bin folder, this will break the shell handler!

 ## Uninstallation

-Same steps as above.

-    $ regsvr32 /u EasyRpgXyzShellExtThumbnailHandler.dll
+Run `uninstall.cmd` in the `bin` directory.

 ## Usage